 Scots Wha Hae

 Scotland came out to play for the inaugural Scottish Street Food Awards at The Pitt in Edinburgh this weekend.
 The BBC sat up and took notice.
-Twice.
-So did The Scotsman.
-And The Sun.
-And Good Morning Scotland on the radio.
-After heats on the Friday and Saturday, our judges – top chefs Mark Greenaway and Neil Forbes – chose The Buffalo Truck as Champion, and worthy winners of our trophy from EC Awards.
-With ShrimpWreck romping home as People’s Choice.
+After heats on the Friday and Saturday, our judges – top chefs Mark Greenaway and Neil Forbes – chose The Buffalo Truck as Champion.
+With Shrimpwreck romping home as the People’s Choice.
 They will both now go on to the finals of the 2017 British Street Food Awards in Manchester and — possibly — the inaugural European Street Food Awards in Berlin.
-That’s a lot of food miles!
+That’s going to be a lot of food miles!

 After two weeks of blue skies (apparently), Edinburgh reverted to type and went from oorlich to fret on the Friday – before it settled at dreich on the Saturday.
 Sunday, however, was a stoater.
 The Pitt – Hal and Scott’s clubhouse of cool, with fire pits, live music and Barney’s on tap — showed how street food should be done.
 In the wet or the dry.
 Everyone had fun — even the dogs.
 And the unisex toilets kept the crowds on their toes.
 This is the full list of finalists – Scotland should be proud: